kwan22/habits/level3.md

 </details>

 #### Advanced techniques
 The use of "advanced" here mostly implies a technique not naturally taught by the game.
 Runners will likely need to have done some external research to learn about these.
-Keep in mind that the difficulty of the technique, beyond the potential increase in input density from before, is largely dependent on the setup in which it is used.
+Keep in mind that there is nothing inherently new about each technique.
 At the end of the day, everything is some combination of pressing jump, dash, and grab.
+It is the setup on which these are used that can be challenging to make successful.
 <details>
   <summary>Hyper bhop</summary>
   Hyper with a short jump to return to the ground quickly, and jump (bhop) again for a small speed boost.
-This is frequently the fastest way to accelerate from a standstill, and may provide some small optimizations over a simple large hyper.
+This is frequently the fastest way to accelerate from a standstill, and may provide some small optimizations over a simple hyper.
 When well executed and given enough space, it can effectively provide the horizontal speed of a hyper and the vertical speed of a bhop.<br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/3a_suite_thumbnail_hyperbhop.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/4a_shrine_hyperbhop.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/6a_reflection_badelineboost.webp" width="480">